cruessler/elm-logo/README.md

 # A Logo interpreter, written in Elm

-This are the early stages of a Logo interpreter, written in Elm.
+These are the early stages of a Logo interpreter, written in Elm.

 ## Status